MahmadSharaf/Cheat-Sheets/Data Analysis/DataAnalyst.md

 - $H_0$ contains an equal sign of some kind - either =, ≤, or ≥.
 - $H_1$​​ contains the opposition of the null - either ≠, >, or <.

-#### Hypothesis Testing Case Studies

-- Case Study #1:
-  - The statement, "Innocent until proven guilty" is one that suggests the following hypotheses are true:
-    - $H_0$​​: Innocent
-    - $H_1$​​: Guilty
-  - We can relate this to the idea that "innocent" is true before we collect any data.
-Then the alternative must be a competing, non-overlapping hypothesis.
-Hence, the alternative hypothesis is that an individual is guilty.

-- Case Study #2:
-  - We wanted to test if a new page was better than an existing page, we set that up in the alternative.
-Two indicators are that the null should hold the equality, and the statement we would like to be true should be in the alternative.
-Therefore, it would look like this:
-  - $H_0​​:μ1​≤μ2​$
-  - $H_1​​:μ1​>μ2$
-  - Here μ1​ represents the population mean return from the new page.
-Similarly, μ2​ represents the population mean return from the old page.
-  - Depending on your question of interest, you would change your null and alternative hypotheses to match.

 #### Hypothesis Testing Errors Types

 - **Type I**: